 For the last few years, I’ve enjoyed reading the posts of several bloggers who are trying to read 52 books in 52 weeks.
 I’ve also wanted to find a good way for me to keep track of the books I’ve read.
 And it gives me a good reading target to shoot for.

-Last year, I read exactly 52 books.
-Or, more accurately, I listed exactly 52 books that I read.
+Last year, I read 53 books, just topping the goal.
+Or, more accurately, I listed 53 books that I read.
 I “read” many business books in the form of getAbstract summaries and I don’t list books that might reveal certain things I might (or might not) be working on.
-2013 was an unusual year for me, too, in the significant number of books I started and gave up on before finishing.

-I’m doing the same thing in 2014.
-My approach is the same in previous years – I’ll simply update this post from time to time sporadically throughout the year as I finish books.
+I’m doing the same thing in 2016.
+My approach is the same in previous years – I’ll simply update this post from time to time from time to time throughout the year as I finish books.

 I’ve enjoyed doing this challenge every year and hope you find the list useful.
 And I encourage you to take the challenge yourself.

 I welcome your recommendations of good books I might read this year.